PanMenel/melonDS-Menel-Forks/README.md

 * Core frontend implementation.
 * Basic connectivity and achievement unlocking.
 * Achievements and their info is shown on getting them.
-* Basic Login in EmuSettings under new tab.
+* Basic Login in Config under new tab.
 * Multi instance seperate logins

 ### 🛠️ Known Issues & Planned Features